Rsiddharth54/Rsiddharth54/README.md

 # [Project 2 - Violence in America](https://drive.google.com/file/d/1nDogpm4zgvAgjSiDvB5WUJTseWvjF-h3/view?usp=drive_link)

+Abtract --------------------
+With this project I wanted to utlize new concepts learned in R. This was my first project, and I wanted to maintain the skills used in this project, so I turned it into a lesson of some sort.
+With everything I did; from data cleaning, maniupulation, graphics, and statiscal tests I documented how I did it, why, and analyzed every output.
+I got some great insights from a great dataset that consisted of America's crime: violence, robbery, and murder plus demographics, age, race, etc.

 - Dataset that consisted of violence in America, split by murder, violence, robbery etc.
 - Conducted in Rstudio
 - Data manipulation, data cleaning,  (forcats, lubridate, ggplot, dplyr).